-The most common form(s) of security are an advance payment (ie, a security deposit) in the amount of one or two months' rent, and/or a bank guarantee.
+The most common form(s) of security is/are an advance payment (ie, a security deposit) in the amount of one or two months՚ rent, and/or a bank guarantee.

-Ukrainian law only allows assignment subject to the other party's written consent.
-The lease agreements usually duplicate this provision or prohibit any assignment whatsoever.
-On a related note, the lease agreements may allow sub-leasing, but also subject to the lessor's consent.
+Ukrainian law only allows assignment subject to the other party՚s written consent.
+The lease agreements usually use the same provision or prohibit any assignment whatsoever.
+On a related note, the lease agreements may allow sub-leasing, but also subject to the lessor՚s explicit consent.